Ms. Stewart is a family advocate, writer, speaker, facilitator and single mother of 3 unique kids.

 What comes to mind when you hear the phrase “free-range” parenting?
 Many people picture extremely lenient parents who impose few rules and fewer consequences.
 However, as with many stereotypes, that’s far from the truth.

 Free-ranging parenting, like all parenting, takes a lot of hard work—and for the kids, being free-range is a hard-earned privilege.
 As a...
 Read more »

 I was in love with my baby before I ever met him.
 And when I first held him, my whole body flooded with love.
 He was an easy baby as long as he was with me, but any time I tried to do something without him, he cried.
-I thought it was...
+I thought it was a sign of...
 Read more »

 “There’s a sale on school supplies,” I told my then 11-year-old son.
 “Let’s go.
 You can pick out all your own binders and folders.”

 “Mom, you are ruining summer,” he wailed.
 “I don’t want to think about school.
-I don’t want to go to school.
 I hate school!”

 This was not news to me.
-He struggled with...
+He struggled with ADHD and school demanded he be—and do—all...
 Read more »

 "If I didn't put his homework in his folder, put the folder in his backpack, and ask the teacher to get him to take it out, he would never turn in any homework," says a mother of a son with ADHD.

 "I have to sit right with her to get her to do her homework.
 It...
 Read more »

 “Can we talk about Daniel,” you say to your child’s teacher, a knot of fear in your belly.
 “He’s starting to say that he hates school and it’s stupid.”